 There are many benefits of a co-design workshop, for instance learning new skills for researchers, uncovering participants’ blind spots, crowdsourcing ideas to solve challenges and multi-sector networking.
 This After Dark co-design workshop was a platform for us to further explore findings from our fieldwork with multiple stakeholders, which is particularly crucial since women’s safety is a systemic, complex issue.
 The workshop offered our team more nuanced insights related to the safety of women travelling at night, especially with regards to the role of bystanders, ojek online operators and incident reporting mechanisms.

 Having a fair balance with complementing backgrounds among the participants in each group was important to consider.
-Therefore, we invited a mixed-group of participants from government institutions working on transportation issues; NGOs with keen interest on women’s issues and safety; design experts; and the everyday individuals who travel and use public transportation at night to take part.
+Therefore, we invited a mixed-group of participants from government institutions working on transportation issues; NGOs with a keen interest in women’s issues and safety; design experts; and the everyday individuals who travel and use public transportation at night to take part.
 Since the co-design workshop is also part of our research approach, helping the participants to make sense of their interviews and coming up with insights that are useful was essential.

 Getting to the next stage

-“After Dark” is a collaborative research between Pulse Lab Jakarta and UN Women Indonesia that aims to gather insights on women’s mobility and travel choices in urban areas in order to design practical interventions that can improve the safety of women travelling at night.
+“After Dark” is a collaborative research between Pulse Lab Jakarta and UN Women that aims to gather insights on women’s mobility and travel choices in urban areas in order to design practical interventions that can improve the safety of women travelling at night.
 We are currently synthesising insights from the field research and co-design workshop, which will be published into a Pulse Story research report.
-We continue to work with UN Women Indonesia to process ideas from the co-design workshop in order to turn them into actionable agendas that can help build safe and inclusive cities.
+We continue to work with UN Women in Indonesia to process ideas from the co-design workshop in order to turn them into actionable agendas that can help build safe and inclusive cities.
 In the meantime, you can find other posts related to the After Dark study here.
 Stay tuned, there will be more to come!